-CAMBRIDGE.-The next combined examination for sixtyseven entrance scholarships and a large number of exhibi-tions at Pembroke, Gonville and Caius, King's, Jesus, Christ's, St. John's, and Emmanuel Colleges will be held on Tuesday, December 6, and following days.
+CAMBRIDGE.-The next combined examination for sixtyseven entrance scholarships and a large number of exhibitions at Pembroke, Gonville and Caius, King's, Jesus, Christ's, St. John's, and Emmanuel Colleges will be held on Tuesday, December 6, and following days.
 Mathematics, classics, and natural sciences will be the subjects of examination at all the above-mentioned colleges.
 Most of the colleges allow candidates who intend to study mechanical sciences to compete for scholarships and exhibitions by taking the papers set in mathematics or natural sciences.
-A candidate for a scholarship or exhibition at any of the seven colleges must not be more than nineteen years of age on October 1, 1910.
-Forms of nineteen years of age on October 1, 1910.
-Forms of application for admission to the examination at the respective colleges may be obtained as follows:-Pembroke College, W. S. Hadley; Gonville and Caius College, the Master; King's College, W. H. Macaulay; Jesus College, A. Gray; Christ's College, Rev. J. W. Cartmell; St. John's College, the Master; Emmanuel College, the Master; Formany of misster; Emmanuel College, the Master, from any of whom further information respecting the scholarships and other matters connected with the several colleges may be obtained.
+A candidate for a scholarship or exhibition at any of the seven colleges must not be more than inieteen years of age on October 1, 1910.
+Forms of application for admission to the examination at the respective colleges may be obtained as follows:-Pembroke College, W. S. Hadley; Gonville and Caius College, the Master; King's College, W. H. Macaulay; Jesus College, the Master; from any of whom further information respecting the scholarships and other matters connected with the several colleges may be obtained.

-Oxford.-The University Junior Scientific Club will the Tuesday in "Eights Week."
+OXFORD.-The University Junior Scientific Club will hold its triennial conversazione on Tuesday, May 24, being the Tuesday in "Eights Week."
 Members of the club can obtain tickets on application to Mr. N. T. Huxley, Balliol College.
 The promise of exhibits from members will be gratefully welcomed by Mr. A. F. Coventry, Magdalen College, on behalf of the committee.
-It is hoped that many old members of the club will take the oppor-tunity of re-visiting the scientific departments of the University.
+It is hoped that many old members of the club will take the opportunity of re-visiting the scientific departments of the University.

-THE late Mr. E. S. Massey, of Rochdale, among many other bequests, has left 6800l., free of duty, to the University of Manchester.
-The residue of his property, amounting to about 110,000l., after the bequests are provided for, is left upon trust to be applied for such charitable purposes for the benefit of the inhabitants of Burnley as the Corporation of Burnley shall determine, but so that such purposes be limited to all or one or more of the following objects, and be not by way of reduction of rates:-education, whether mental, physical, technical, or artistic, the advancement of science, learning, music, or
+THE late Mr. E. S. Massey, of Rochdale, among many other bequests, has left 6800l, free of duty, to the University of Manchester.
+The residue of his property, amounting to about 110,000l, after the bequests are provided for, is left upon trust to be applied for such charitable purposes for the benefit of the inhabitants of Burnley as the Corporation of Burnley shall determine, but so that such purposes be limited to all or one or more of the following objects, and be not by way of reduction of rates :--education, whether mental, physical, technical, or artistic, the advancement of science, learning, music, or other art.

 An effort is being made to found a National Industrial Education League to emphasise the necessity of making elementary education go hand in hand with industrial training.
 In view of the general consensus of opinion as to the necessity for the formation of such a league, a national conference is to be called at an early date for the purpose of formulating a scheme for carrying out the objects of the league.
-In addition to the approval of many other associations of workers, no fewer than 88 trades' councils, together representing 334 towns and 299 trades, have given their adhesion, and the London Chamber of Commerce recently passed unanimously the following resolution:-"That the council of the chamber approve, heartily support, and will give all their assistance to the proposed National Industrial Education League."
+In addition to the approval of many other associations of workers, no fewer than 88 trades' councils, together representing 334 towns and 299 trades, have given their adhesion, and the London Chamber of Commerce recently passed unanimously the following resolution:-" That the council of the chamber approve, heartily support, and will give all their assistance to the proposed National Industrial Education League."
 Anyone anxious to take part in the work of the new league should communicate with Mr. R. Applegarth, Central Offices, Craig's Court House, Charing Cross, London.